awsdocs/amazon-s3-developer-guide/doc_source/setting-repl-config-perm-overview.md

 ## Creating an IAM Role<a name="setting-repl-config-same-acctowner"></a>

-Buckets and objects are Amazon S3 resources\.
-By default, only the resource owner can access these resources\.
+By default, all Amazon S3 resources—buckets, objects, and related subresources—are private: Only the resource owner can access the resource\.
 To read objects from the source bucket and replicate them to the destination bucket, Amazon S3 needs permissions to perform these tasks\.
-You grant these permissions by creating an IAM role, then specify the role in your replication configuration\.
+You grant these permissions by creating an IAM role and specifying the role in your replication configuration\.

 This section explains the trust policy and minimum required permissions policy\.
 The example walkthroughs provide step\-by\-step instructions to create an IAM role\.
-For more information, see [Cross\-Region Replication \(CRR\) Walkthroughs](crr-example-walkthroughs.md)\.
+For more information, see [Replication Walkthroughs](replication-example-walkthroughs.md)\.
-+ A *trust policy*, where you identify Amazon S3 as the service principal who can assume the role:
++ The following shows a *trust policy*, where you identify Amazon S3 as the service principal who can assume the role\.

   ```
   {

      "Version":"2012-10-17",
      "Statement":[
         {